null

 See Product Information

-The chart has recessed die-cut sample cavities filled with precisionsievedsedimentary particles.
-The particles are permanently mounted to the chart so they will not wear out.
+The chart has recessed die-cut sample cavities filled with precision sieved sedimentary particles, each representing a specific category called grain size.
+These particles are permanently mounted to the chart so they will not wear out.
+These particles are examples of clastic sediments, which are broken down through mechanical processes like abrasion.
 The samples are classified according to the Wentworth scale so geologists can classify and describe grain sizes in an organized and standardized way.
 The chart includes categories such as very coarse sand, which is essential for initial site evaluations and soil descriptions.
 Grain classification and analysis of sedimentary rocks is key to understanding the processes of erosion, transport and deposition that formed them.

-The precision sieved sedimentary particles on the chart were selected to represent a range of grain sizes commonly found in geologic samples.
+The precision sieved sedimentary particles on the chart were selected to represent a range of granular material sizes commonly found in geologic samples.
 So geologists can classify and describe grain sizes with precision.

-The Size Chart is a proven and trusted tool used by field geologists worldwide.
+The Size Chart is a proven and trusted tool used by field geologists worldwide, classified according to the Wentworth scale.
 Its simple and rugged design makes it a long lasting investment that can withstand the demands of field work.
 Whether in the lab or in the field this grain chart is an essential tool for geologists.

 Don’t settle for anything less than accurate size classifications.
 Choose the Grain Chart and be consistent and reliable every time.